astral-sh/ruff/README.md

 #### [`force-to-top`](#force-to-top)

-A list of modules to be the top of their appropriate section.
+Force specific imports to the top of their appropriate section.

 **Default value**: `[]`